 5. The place of residence of your family:

 This question interviewers ask is to know about your roots, your family background i.e. your nationality.
 Interviewers have very generalized views about locals and foreigners.

-If you are a foreigner working in a country on work permit, it is evident that once your duration is over you need to go through a lot of complicated procedures to renew your permit or visa which indirectly means that you provide no sense of permanency to the company.
+If you are a foreigner working in a country on a work permit, it is evident that once your duration is over you need to go through a lot of complicated procedures to renew your permit or visa which indirectly means that you provide no sense of permanency to the company.
 This is not the case with the locals.

 Some other illegal questions for job interview related to your personal lives which are commonly asked at interviews and the reasons behind them are.

 This question is asked plain and simple just to discriminate you on the basis of gender.
 A general idea that men have in fact most women have is that women are the weaker section of society and will not be able to deliver their duties as efficiently as men.